Koredotcom/docs/docs/xo/quality-management/analyze/Supervisor-view-agent-specific-dashboard.md

 #### Avg.
 Scorecard Score

-From the agent side, the scorecard trend widget shows the average scorecard for the selected time range and the scoring trend at an attribute level across the following time ranges in a tabular view.
+From the agent side, the scorecard trend widget displays the average scorecard for the selected time range and the scoring trend at an attribute level across the following time ranges in a tabular view.

 When a scorecard is selected, the average score for that agent within the chosen global date range is displayed.
-If no conversations are made after assigning, then the scorecard does not show any score for that agent.
+If no conversations are made after assigning, then the scorecard does not displays any score for that agent.
 If any conversations exist, then the scorecard is displayed in the dropdown for scorecard trends.

 #### Attributes